mckkaleb2/SE1_StudentTimeTrackerApp/README.md

 ### Installation Guide

-You can find our latest release user Releases, at https://github.com/mckkaleb2/SE1_StudentTimeTrackerApp/releases/ .
+You can find our latest release user releases, at https://github.com/mckkaleb2/SE1_StudentTimeTrackerApp/releases/ .
 Upon installing the version for your Operating System, unzip the folder, and click the shortcut to start the backend of the app.
 From there, simply navigate to `http://localhost:5000` within a web browser.

 ### Docker Deployment Guide